Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 Stworzyć VPC - (to chyba nie jest potrzebne)<br>

 Verify all this works to get Rails splash
+Download RailsAppDemo repo to EC2 (new one), write instructions Setup NGINX
+Launch App and see splashscreen -> troubleshoot

 Stylistyka:<br>
 + pozmieniać levele headerów